Lesson 9.7: Avoiding interface redundancies

 relates location;

-isbn sub attribute, abstract, value string;
+attribute isbn @abstract, value string;

-isbn-13 sub isbn;
+attribute isbn-13 sub isbn;

-isbn-10 sub isbn;
+attribute isbn-10 sub isbn;

 Identifying redundancies

-With this rule defined, we can use the following patterns to describe things that are located in a particular country:
+Let’s begin by examining the following patterns to describe things that are located in a particular country:

 -